mcldev/djangocms-bootstrap-toc/README.md

-# djangocms-bootstrap-toc
+# DjangoCMS Bootstrap Table of Contents

-Adds the Bootstrap JS Plugin Table of Contents
+Based on the plugin: https://afeld.github.io/bootstrap-toc/